GQuinteroP/GNS/README.md

 The aim of uploading this project is to port it to a new platform.
 Thus, to increase the capabilities, the target microcontroller would be the ESP32 from ESPRESSIF SYSTEMS.

 ### Software
-The software is based on Mbed-rtos, it uses CMSIS library for filter and mathematical operations, a very basic NMEA library to obtain GPS position,
+The software is based on Mbed-rtos, it uses CMSIS library for signal filtering and mathematical operations, a very basic NMEA library to obtain GPS position and a SDLibrary (Neil Thiessen http://www.apache.org/licenses/LICENSE-2.0).

+There are three main tasks managed by the Mbed-rtos:
+- Data sampling: Highest prioroty task which performs the data acquisition from the MEMS microphone continously, handled by DMA.
+- Signal processing: Performs the filtering operations and indicators calculation (each 125 ms).
+- Georeferencing and storage: Obtains the position of the GPS, performs the indicator integration and stores the data into the MicroSD.

+For more information please refer to the paper stated in Citation section.

 ### Hardware
 The documentation to build-up a new measurement station can be found at [Hardware](/Hardware/Readme.md).